 Mobile phones and personally-owned devices such as tablets may not be used during lessons or formal school time.
-Mobile phones, personal recording devices, cameras and videoing equipment are not permitted in certain areas within the school site such as changing rooms and children's toilets.
+The Bluetooth functionality of a mobile phone or tablet should be switched off at all times.
+Mobile phones, personal recording devices, cameras and videoing equipment are not permitted in certain areas within the school site such as changing rooms and toilets.